ryan-lam/tohacks2021/README.md

 ## Challenges we ran into
 - Getting our databases to work together
 - Navigating the Django workflow
-- Getting our database to have pre-existing data set in it when starting program
+- Getting our database to have pre-existing data set in it when starting the program
-- Getting frontend to work with backend and backend to work with the the databases
+- Getting frontend to work with backend and backend to work with the databases
 - Debugging and understanding Django error messages

 ## Accomplishments that we're proud of
-- First time making a full stack web app using Django (literally learned it in the morning)
+- First time making a full-stack web app using Django (literally learned it in the morning)
 - First time working with databases and SQLite3
 - Making a web app that is dynamic and interacts with our databases
 - Linking various databases together
 - Getting better at bootstrap and git
-- Completing first hackathon (Michael)
+- Completing the first hackathon (Michael)

 ## What we learned
-- We learned how to use Django framework to make a web app
+- We learned how to use the Django framework to make a web app
 - We learned how to work and use a database (specifically SQLite3)
-- We learned how to have multiple webpages, route different paths, and have dynamic forms on the same page
+- We learned how to have multiple web pages, route different paths, and have dynamic forms on the same page

 ## What's next for MyInsurance
 - Adding a chat feature between the client (customer) and the representative
-- Add a rescheduling feature so clients or the representative and reschedule and cancelled appointment
+- Add a rescheduling feature so clients or the representative and reschedule and canceled appointment
-- Set up notifications for the user/representative so they know if an appointment was approved/cancelled
+- Set up notifications for the user/representative so they know if an appointment was approved/canceled
 - Have a better UI/UX by using something like React

-## Demo
-- Pending...